AndyHitchman/Stash/README.txt

 Stash is a persistence engine for .NET.
-It eschews relational models and object/relational mapping and instead follows the No-Sql paradigm, with inspiration taken from CouchDB.
+It eschews relational models and object/relational mapping and instead follows the No-Sql paradigm of storing 'documents'.

-Stash currently uses ESENT as its persistence engine.
-This makes Stash dependent on a Microsoft operating system.
+Stash currently uses BerkeleyDB as its persistence store.
 Other persistent engines may be implemented.